Crime Prevention:

 Criminal Court Procedure Information:

 - Accompanies the victim to meetings with District Attorney staff during preparation of testimony and while testifying in court.
-Provides information to the victim on the status of the case and advises of upcoming court appearances.

 - Assists the victim in providing input and collaboration with the DA’s Office in the plea bargaining process.